 How to make kimchi

-To help you start making kimchi at home, I came up with this recipe using one napa cabbage.
-Start with one cabbage, and then move to 2 or 3 by doubling or tripling the recipe.
+To help you start making kimchi at home, I came up with this recipe using one head of napa cabbage.
+Start with one, and then move to 2 or 3 by doubling or tripling the recipe.

 Meanwhile, make a kimchi paste by mixing all the seasoning ingredients, and then cut the radish into thin matchsticks and mix well with the paste.
 The rest is easy, rub a little bit of the radish mix over each cabbage leaf, mainly the white part.

 Although you can start eating your kimchi any time, it needs about two weeks in the fridge to fully develop its flavors.
-Your kimchi will continue to age in your refrigerator and will be delicious for a couple of months, when the healthy bacteria count is the highest.
-The kimchi will last much longer than that.
-It will turn very sour over time, and sour kimchi can be used in many delicious dishes!
+It will continue to age in your refrigerator and will be delicious for a couple of months, when the healthy bacteria count is the highest.
+It can last much longer than that, turning very sour over time.

 Watch how to make it